Director for Sub-Saharan Africa

 - What's your role in South Africa?

-- Since 2010 I have focused on building Mace’s business in Africa to the point where we now have eight established centres of excellence [Angola, Ghana, Nigeria, Kenya, Rwanda, Mozambique and South Africa], and providing our core services of project, programme, cost and construction management, as well as our relatively new service offer of ‘turnkey’ contracting.
+Since 2010 I have focused on building Mace’s business in Africa to the point where we are now operating across a range of countries; from Angola, Ghana and Nigeria to Kenya, Uganda and Rwanda, with our hub office based in Johannesburg, South Africa.
+Across all these offices, we’re providing our core services of project, programme, cost and construction management, as well as our relatively new service offer of ‘turnkey’ contracting.

 - How did you get into what you do?

 My parents were expatriates and I was fortunate to have experienced living in numerous countries during my childhood.
 My original focus was always to join the military and although I initially pursued this route, I was drawn to the excitement of being an ‘expat’.
 After studying a BSc (Hons) in Construction Management, I was recruited by Taylor Woodrow and within eight months of graduating, I found myself working on a 400km road in a remote part of West Africa.

 Having worked through the construction ranks to project manager I was offered a place at Cranfield School of Management to study for an MBA.
 This took me on a career path that included project financing in PFI Healthcare in north-west England for Taylor Woodrow, business management for Costain in Nigeria, mergers and acquisitions for Costain in UK, and then finally before joining Mace, banking operations for Goldman Sachs in the City of London.
 Mace was looking for someone who had an understanding of Africa and this is where our paths crossed…

 “I’ve always respected and enjoyed Mace’s appetite for entrepreneurialism.
 With this blend I’ve been able to push and develop the business in markets other organisations might shy away from.”

 - What do you enjoy most about your role at Mace?